peterlefanulumsdaine/designwithfontforge.com/en-US/Drawing_With_Spiro.md

 Spiro is a toolkit for designing curves in an alternate method to the more traditional B&eacute;zier curves.
-It has a different approach, that can help you getting your curves done in a different way and solving your conception problems.
+Spiro has a different approach that can help you get your curves done in a different way to help solve your conceptual problems.
 Please experiment!

 ## The Spiro toolset